TrojanPinata/Model-C/README.md

 # Model-C
-A calculator which uses mechanical switches and a ATmega32A
+A ATmega32A based calculator with mechanical switches.